verrazzano/docs/content/en/docs/monitoring/metrics/metrics.md

 ![Metrics](../../images/metrics.png)

-### Metrics Sources
+### Metrics sources

-Metrics sources produce metrics and expose them to the k8s Prometheus system via annotations in the pods.
+Metrics sources produce metrics and expose them to the Kubernetes Prometheus system using annotations in the pods.
-Below is an example of the prometheus related configuration specified in the todo-list application pod:
+The following is an example of the Prometheus related configuration specified in the `todo-list` application pod:

 `kubectl describe pod tododomain-adminserver -n todo-list`